 Medical students should complete an application form available on MySIS (log onto MySIS) and submit this together with a CV by midday on 22 February 2016.

 Currently dental students cannot apply via MySIS.
 Eligible dental students should instead complete the application form for external students and submit this together with a CV by the stated deadline.

-Please note that the application process will not go live until 16:00 on 30th January 2015
+Please note that the online application process will not go live until 16:00 on Friday 5th February 2016

 Interviews and offers

-Applicants will be invited to attend an interview in late March or early April and offers of places will be made during April.
-Those students who are not offered a place on their first choice course may be offered an interview for their second or lower choice course.
+Applicants will be invited to attend an interview between March and early April and initial offers of places will be made in May.
+Those students who are not offered a place on their first choice course may sometimes be offered an interview for their second or lower choice course.
 Students whose first choice is an external course, will also be interviewed by their first internal choice, where this is applicable.